objektwerks/pool.balance.w/README.md

 Warning
 -------
->Support for chart x and y axes labels was added; but fails with these errors:
+>Support for setting chart x and y axes labels was added; but fails with these errors:
 1. Invalid scale configuration for scale: xAxes
 2. Invalid scale configuration for scale: yAxes
->So setting x/y axes labels does not currently work.
+>The ScalablyTyped mapping appears to support pre-version 3 Chart.js mappings for xAxes and yAxes, where a js.Array[ChartXAxe]
+>or js.Array[ChartYAxe] is required.
+Chart.js versions 3+ require a ChartXAxe or ChartYAxe.

 Install
 -------